-- Entry/Exit (Park) Height in Progress This message is displayed (for 5 seconds) when the request is made to go into Entry/Exit Height while the vehicle speed is between 15 and 25 mph.
-This shows that the request has been recognized and will lower to Entry/Exit height when vehicle is below 15 mph. - Service Air Suspension System This is displayed when a fault has occurred in the system.
-The system will have limited operation at that point. - Immediate Air Suspension Service/Repair Required - This is displayed when a fault has occurred in the system which results in a complete system shutdown.
-The system will be non operational at that point. - Reduce Speed To Maintain Selected Ride Height This message is displayed in advance warning to the driver that the vehicle will be moved to the next lower preset position unless the speed is reduced.
+- Off Road Ride Height Level 2 This message is displayed (for 5 seconds) when the vehicle has - Vehicle Lowered To Entry/Exit (Park) Height This message is displayed (for 5 seconds) when the vehicle has achieved the Park Height. - Entry/Exit (Park) Height in Progress This message is displayed (for 5 seconds) when the request is made to go into Entry/Exit Height while the vehicle speed is between 15 and 25 mph.
+This shows that the request has been recognized and will lower to Entry/Exit - Service Air Suspension System This is displayed when a fault has occurred in the system.
+The system will have limited operation at that point. - Immediate Air Suspension Service/Repair Required This is displayed when a fault has occurred in the

-- Selected Ride Height Not Permitted The vehicle EVIC White Telltale Lights speed is too high to enter one of the preset levels (Entry/Exit Level/Off Road Ride Height Level 1/Off Road Ride Height Level 2). - Air Suspension System Cooling Down Please Wait This message is displayed if the compressor temperature level is too high.
-Level control is suspended until the compressor has cooled down. - Vehicle Cannot Be Lowered Door Open This message is displayed if a door or the liftgate is ajar and level control is suspended. - Air Suspension Temporarily Disabled For Jacking And Tire Change - Aerodynamic Ride Height This is displayed (for 5 seconds) when the vehicle has achieved the Aerodynamic Height.
+- system which results in a complete system shutdown.
+The system will be non operational at that point. - Reduce Speed To Maintain Selected Ride Height - This message is displayed in advance warning to the driver that the vehicle will be moved to the next lower - preset position unless the speed is reduced.
+Selected Ride Height Not Permitted The vehicle speed is too high to enter one of the preset levels (Entry/Exit Level/Off Road Ride Height Level 1/Off Road Ride Height Level 2). - Air Suspension System Cooling Down Please Wait - This message is displayed if the compressor temperature level is too high.
+Level control is suspended until the compressor has cooled down. - Vehicle Cannot Be Lowered Door Open This message is displayed if a door or the liftgate is ajar and level control is suspended.

+- Air Suspension Temporarily Disabled For Jacking And Tire Change - Aerodynamic Ride Height This is displayed (for 5 seconds) when the vehicle has achieved the Aerodynamic Height.